-He has spoken and written articles on a range of housing topics and is author of Competing in an Uncertain World.
-Institutional Change in the Irish State, which was published in 2010, and Social Housing Policy in Ireland.
-New Directions .
+He has spoken and written articles on a range of housing topics and is author of ‘Competing in an Uncertain World.
+Institutional Change in the Irish State’, which was published in 2010, and ‘Social Housing Policy in Ireland.
+New Directions’ .

 Eileen Gleeson is the former Director of the Dublin Region Homeless Executive where she was responsible for delivering a response to those experiencing homelessness or at risk of homelessness for the four Dublin Local Authorities under the aegis of Dublin City Council.
 A career public servant she worked with Dublin City Council for over 40 years until her retirement in January 2021.
 She was appointed to the board of the Housing Agency in Dec 2022.

 Eileen held several key leadership roles in the Local Authority throughout her career and, spent over 30 years working in Housing Services with Dublin City Council.
 She was instrumental in ensuring the expansion of the Approved Housing Body Sector in the delivery of Social Housing in Dublin City.

 John McCarthy is a former civil servant of some 35 years’ experience.
 He was Secretary General of the Department of Environment, Community and Local Government, subsequently reconfigured as the Department of Housing, Planning and Local Government, for over 6 years until June 2020.
 Prior to this, he served as Assistant Secretary leading the Department’s Local Government, Environment and Housing Divisions for various periods of time.

-His career has centred on the provision of social housing, public health and welfare services, with the last twenty years in the inspection and regulation service of the Scottish Housing Regulator and its predecessor organisations.
+His career has centered on the provision of social housing, public health and welfare services, with the last twenty years in the inspection and regulation service of the Scottish Housing Regulator and its predecessor organisations.

 Michael was educated at the University of Glasgow.